nachatra-sharma/react-js/2. Igniting our app/README.md

 ## What it contains ?

-- As we know reactjs is fast in dom manipulation but making reactjs powerful we need more than this we need a bandler to make it more powerful.
+- As we know reactjs is good in dom manipulation but for making reactjs more powerful we need more than this we need a bundler to make it more powerful.

 - In this repo i am gonna talk about parcel that is one of the bundler.
 Let's get started....